CHECK OUT the regular Sunday Announcements for all the latest news.

 Bringing the generations together is important to the congregation.

 While these programs have been suspended during the pandemic, updates and activities are posted on both the Gordon United Church and Messy Church Westshore Facebook pages.
 Home worship packs are also distributed at special times of the year.

 Worship is a mixture of the traditional and the contemporary, preaching is Biblical and related to everyday life.
 Members of the congregation take an active part in leading worship, whether online or in person.

 Gordon United strives to make a difference by deepening and acting on our faith; responding to God’s ancient call to live justly and peaceably.
 Join us any time, as often as you like.
 We hope that you will consider making Gordon United your church home.

-Gordon United Church has been known to be a very friendly church.
 We try to make everyone feel welcomed and “at home”.
 Please talk to us if you have ideas on ways for improvements so that we can be the best that we can possibly be for our community within the Church and outside of our walls.

 There are opportunities to get to know one another, to learn together, and to make a difference in the community and in the world.
 The United Church of Canada is a “big-tent” denomination, with lots of variety in how people follow Jesus and what they believe.
 This is a place where asking questions is not just allowed, but encouraged!